Could You Benefit from a Low Oxalate Diet?

 Antibiotics destroy the helpful bacteria such as Oxalobacter formigenes in the intestines which are responsible for breaking down oxalate.
 The absence of these bacteria creates a domino of adverse health reactions such as fat malabsorption.
 (5, 14, 15)

 Other healthy gut bacteria that are known to break down oxalates include lactobacillus acidophilus and bifidobacterium lactis (16).
-These are found in abundance in many fermented foods such as sauerkraut, kimchii, kefir, yogurt, etc and in high quality probiotic supplements.
+These are found in abundance in many fermented foods such as sauerkraut, kimchi, kefir, yogurt, etc and in high quality probiotic supplements.

 Leaky Gut and Fat Malabsorption: